FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 Use the *Pan* command or use the *Pan* Toolbar icon |pan_icon| to move around within the working region view.
 Click and drag the mouse to pan around.

+.. |select_icon| image:: img/GDS066.jpg
+   :height: 14px

-Use the *View All* command (or toolbar icon) to return to a full view of the working region or click the Select icon |GDS017| to exit the pan mode.
+Use the *View All* command (or toolbar icon) to return to a full view of the working region or click the Select icon |select_icon| to exit the pan mode.

 3.3.5 Layers List (View Menu)